📋 Applies to: All users · Module: Loads and Trips > Dispatch Planner v2

 If no trailer is available for this trip, see Variations below for how to dispatch without a trailer.

-14. Click Assign to assign the assets to the trip.
-The trip remains in its current status (Open or Planned) and is not yet dispatched.
+Click Assign to assign the assets to the trip.
+The trip advances to Covered status, and is not yet dispatched.

 Result

-After dispatching, the trip status updates to Covered in the trips grid.
+After dispatching, the trip status updates to Dispatched.
 This status confirms that a driver and equipment have been assigned and the load is ready to move.

 Variations